onlykey/onlykey.github.io/README.md

 **Open source & audit-able** - What you see is what you get this repository is a Github page hosted directly on Github.

-Please, feel free to commit fixes!
+We are always working to make WebCrypt better, pull requests welcome!

 ## Protocol

-The protocol outlined below utilizes existing communication channel via U2F.
-More information is available on U2F protocol [here](https://fidoalliance.org/specs/fido-u2f-v1.0-nfc-bt-amendment-20150514/fido-u2f-raw-message-formats.html).
+The protocol outlined below utilizes existing communication channel via FIDO2.

 ### Communication Channel Overview (Advanced)

-U2F utilizes registration and authentication message types.
+FIDO2 utilizes registration and authentication message types.
 To send data to the OnlyKey, messages are encoded in the Key Handle of the authentication message type.
 To receive data back, messages are encoded in the signature of the authentication response.
-This method provides a reliable form of communication that is supported anywhere U2F is supported including Chrome, Chromium, Opera, and Firefox (Quantum or w/plugin).
+This method provides a reliable form of communication that is supported anywhere U2F is supported including Firefox, Chrome, Chromium, Opera, Brave, and Edge (new).

-The outline below visualizes the use of onlykey-api.js and u2f-api.js to communicate via browser to OnlyKey over USB.
+The outline below visualizes the use of onlykey-api.js and FIDO2 to communicate via browser to OnlyKey over USB.

 ```
 ┌──────────────┐                                                   ┌─────────┐